-- “Girls are not allowed to ride” – Die Verbindung von Raum und Mobilität mit Genderkonzepten in Kathy Ackers Don Quixote which was a Dream, in: Canpalat, Esra/ Graß, Rebecca/ Herhausen, Sarah (Hg.): Literatur und Sexualität.
+- “Girls are not allowed to ride” – Die Verbindung von Raum und Mobilität mit Genderkonzepten in Kathy Ackers Don Quixote which was a Dream, in: Canpalat, Esra/ Graß, Rebecca/ Herhausen, Sarah et al. (ed.): Literatur und Sexualität.
 Beiträge zum Studierendenkongress Komparatistik 2014.
 Ch.
-A. Bachmann Verlag, 2015, p.
-93–104.
+A. Bachmann Verlag 2015, pp. 93–104.

 - „Türkisch oder Deutsch, Deutsch oder Türkisch?
 Identitätsdiskurse in interkultureller Literatur“, given on June 11, 2018 within the framework of the seminar „Aspekte der Sprachvermittlung“ at Institut für Germanistik und Kommunikation.
 TU Chemnitz

 - „‚Madame My-Exiled-Soul‘: Minderheiten und ihre Zugänge in zeitgenössischer türkischer Literatur.
 Orhan Pamuk und Elif Şafak im Vergleich“, given on October 6, 2017 at Jahrestagung der GfM 2017.
 Zugänge, October 4–7, 2017, FAU Erlangen-Nürnberg